Parabola's CSV parser

 Custom Settings

-Once you connect your flow to this export step, it will show a preview of the tabular data to be sent.
+Once you connect your Flow to this export step, it will display a preview of the tabular data to be exported.

-The name of the file will be the step's title, so if you'd like to name your custom dataset file, you can double-click on it to write a new one.
+The name of the generated file will match the step’s title.
+To rename your custom dataset file, simply double-click the step title and enter a new name.

 Helpful Tips